Skip to content

 # Extract specific field

-Why It Matters: JSON parsing enables conditional logic in automation - “if complexity > 10, reject PR”.
-Extract specific metrics for reporting dashboards.
+Why It Matters: JSON parsing enables conditional logic in automation - "if complexity > 10, reject PR".
+Extract specific metrics for reporting dashboards and alerting.
 Common in CI/CD: if [ $ERROR_COUNT -gt 0 ]; then exit 1; fi to fail builds on Claude-detected issues.
-Build custom quality gates using Claude analysis with jq parsing.
+Build custom quality gates that combine Claude's semantic understanding with jq's data manipulation for sophisticated automated decision-making.

 Example 12: Session Management in Automation